manuelclavel/vgupe2020/day1.md

   * __online__: teaching, but also teamwork.

 ## Project
-### Description
-* A mobile app (for Android and iOS) for booking online badminton courts
 ### Client
 * Consortium of local/city governments
+### Basic Description
+* A mobile app (for Android and iOS) for booking online badminton courts

-### Client requirements
+### Client (initial) requirements

 * General information/constraints:
   - Cities can have several public sport centres.
   - Each sport centre can have several badminton courts
   - Sport centres have the same operating hours: 7am to 9pm,
    - Badminton courts can be booked  either for 45 minutes, 1 hour, 1h 15 minutes
 or 1h 30 minutes. within the operating hours, 7-days a week, all year round.
    - A user can not book more than 3 badminton courts (in total) in advance.
    - No online payment.
 Payment is made at the sport centres
    - If there are past booking  pending of payment, no booking in advance is allowed.
    - A user can cancel any booking, but at least 24 hours before the start-time of the booking.
 Cancel a booking does have any cost (free cancelling).

 * Main functionality:
 * For users/badminton players:
    - Upon selecting a city (within the consortium) and a date, the user can see all the __slots__
 (i.e., badminton-court; slot-start-time; slot-end-time) in all the sport centres in the city.
 Then,
 upon selecting an available slot, the user can make a __booking__, indicating the start-time and end-time of the booking, within the start-time and end-time of the slot.
    - Upon selecting a city (within the consortium) and a date, the user can see all his/her bookings for that date, in all the sport centres in the city.
 Then, upon selecting a booking, the user can cancel it (but at least 24 hours before the booking-start-time).

 * For sport-centres/staff:
    - Upon selecting a date, the staff in charge can see all the bookings for that date.
 Then, upon selecting a booking the staff can see: the name of the user who made the booking, the booking's badminton-court, start-time, and end-time),